iyer-karthik/Insight-project/README.md

 - Loan description is a good predictor of loan default, especially description polarity.
 - Loan purpose plays a role in default outcome.
 Wedding loans have a tendency to be paid off while loans for small businesses have a greater tendency to default.
-- Surprisngly, the number of tax liens is inversely associated with default.
+- Surprisingly, the number of tax liens is inversely associated with default.

 ## Use case <a id='usecase'></a>
 Once the model parameters have been determined using survival analysis, calculating expected returns is straightforward and can be done in real-time when new investment opportunities arise.
 An investor looking in to Lending club loans has access to features which go in to the model.
 Computing the expected returns gives her a way to rank the loans and choose only the top performing loans.